MicrosoftDocs/learn/learn-pr/language/dotnet-debug-visual-studio/includes/3-analyze-your-program-state.md

 ### Controlling execution

-After the app is running, the debugging controls will appear next to the **Start** button we clicked to launch the app.
+Once the app is running, the debugging controls will appear next to the **Start** button we clicked to launch the app.

 :::image source="../media/visual-studio-steps.png" alt-text="Screenshot of Visual Studio debugger execution controls.":::

-The controls are numbered as following:
+The controls are numbered as follows:

 - **1) Continue or pause execution**.
 If execution is paused on a breakpoint, click to continue until the next breakpoint is hit.
 If your program is running, the button switches to a pause button that you can use to pause execution.
 - **2) Hot reload controls**.
-This new features of Visual Studio 2022 allows us to make changes and refresh our code without restarting the app.
+This new feature of Visual Studio 2022 allows us to make changes and refresh our code without restarting the app.
 - **3) Stop**.
 This button stops the running application, which will also detach the debugger.
 - **4) Restart**.
 Stops and relaunches the app with the debugger attached.
 - **5) Step into**.
 If the next statement is a function call, move down into the first code statement of this function (same as the `step` command).
 - **5) Step over**.
 If the next statement is a function call, execute the code, but move on immediately to the next line of code in the current function.
 - **Step out**.
-If you're inside a function, execute the remaining code of this function and jump back to the statement after the initial function call (same as the `out` command)
+If you're inside a function, execute the remaining code of this function and jump back to the statement after the initial function call (same as the `out` command).

-Breakpoints are one of the core features of debugging and these controls, so let's explore them in more detail.
+Breakpoints are one of the core features of debugging and integrate with these controls, so let's explore them in more detail.

 ## Breakpoints

 As you learned in the previous unit, a debugger helps you analyze and control your program's execution.
-When you start your app with Visual Studio debugger attached, your code immediately begins to execute.
+When you start your app with the Visual Studio debugger attached, your code immediately begins to execute.
 Because your code is executed quickly, you need to be able to pause the program on any statement.
 You'll use *breakpoints* to do that.

 You can add a breakpoint in Visual Studio by clicking to the left side of the line number, on the line you want to break.
 You should see a red circle after the breakpoint is enabled.
 To remove it, select the red circle again.